jkunimune/Djastiz/word_guide.md

 ### uorm
 _verb_
-	*terror*; the brief reaction to jump-scares that comes before actual fear or annoyance
+	*terrified*; the brief reaction to jump-scares that comes before actual fear or annoyance

 ### uory
 _noun_